Risk budget portfolios with convex Non-negative Matrix Factorization: Non-negative matrix factorization for portfolio allocation

 The difference between PCA and NMF lies in the constraints imposed on the factorization.
-Indeed, PCA forces the rows of $W$ to be orthogonal and the colums of $Z$, the principal components, to be orthonormal, while NMF applies to data matrix $X$ with positive entries only and does not allow negative ones in the matrix factors $W$ and $Z$.
-In contrast to PCA, in the linear combination of the factors, only additive operations are allowed, which makes NMF easily more interpretable than PCA and intuitively compatible with the notion of parts-based representation.
+Indeed, PCA forces the rows of $W$ to be orthonormal and the columns of $Z$, the principal components, to be orthogonal, while NMF applies to data matrix $X$ with positive entries only and does not allow negative ones in the matrix factors $W$ and $Z$.
+In contrast to PCA, in the linear combination of the factors, only additive operations are allowed, which makes NMF more interpretable than PCA and intuitively compatible with the notion of parts-based representation.